 Graduates of this program can secure careers in corrections, probation and parole; crime prevention analysis; government and policy; graduate work or professional studies; legal and social policy research; security and law enforcement; harm reduction and support services, and more.
 Sample job titles could include Community Outreach Worker, Counsellor, Criminal Records Analyst, Emergency Programs Officer, Investigator, Lawyer, Police Officer, Psychologist, and Social Worker.

 It is important to start your career planning early.
 Things like networking, supplemental marketable skills, and building your resume through volunteer work and extracurricular activity will also be key to a successful transition from school to work.

-Don’t wait until fourth year to start building this foundation.
-With many demands on time, students too often put off their career planning “until tomorrow”.
-You can begin the process as early as first year!
+Don’t wait until the fourth year to start building this foundation.
+With many demands on time, students too often put off their career planning “until tomorrow.”
+You can begin the process as early as the first year!

 |Criminology Office||The office regularly receives volunteer and job opportunities.
 Check the ‘News’ on the website, your Carleton email, and our bulletin boards (outside C562 and C564 Loeb).
 For general career advice, you can also contact the field placement coordinator.|

 |Career Connection Program||The Alumni Mentor Program pairs motivated upper-year students and recent graduates with an alumni mentor.
 Mentors are established professionals who help students and recent graduates develop skills for the workplace and expand their professional networks.|

 |“What Can I Do With My Degree?”||Explore some career titles related to the Criminology field, typical skills gained from a Criminology degree, and professional occupations and associations.|

 |Career Services||Career Services provides Career Advising/Counselling, workshops, networking events, and more.
 Assistance from Career Services is available to graduates for up to 2 years after graduation.|